MattRidderikhoff/DashboardGenerator/README.md

 ### Identifier Grammar

+Define ::=
-Define ::= "is" Identifier
+	"is" Identifier

-Nickname ::= "as" Identifier
+Nickname ::= "
+	as" Identifier

 ### Basic Grammar